 Not everyone understands technology as well as your engineering team.

-How are your customers going to make a purchasing decision: based on packaging, demo, sales advice?
+How are your customers going to make a purchasing decision: based on packaging, demonstration, or sales advice?

 You will always learn something that can improve your OOBE.